-According to a new study, first-time mothers who undergo an unplanned caesarean section are 15 percent more likely to go through postnatal depression.
+According to a new study, first-time mums who undergo an unplanned caesarean section are 15 percent more likely to go through postnatal depression.

 The study was carried out by researchers at the University of York in England.

-They found that mothers who had had a C-section needed more mental health support afterward.
+They found that mums who had had a C-section needed more mental health support afterward.

 This was due to the fact that the procedure is usually carried out as a result of complications during labour.

 Dr. Valentina Tonei, an author from the department of economics at the University of York said, ''The findings of this study are striking because they provide evidence of a causal relationship between emergency C-sections and postnatal depression.''

 She continued, ''This has important implications for public health policy, with new mothers who give birth this way in need of increased support.''

 She went on to say that the effects of postnatal depression can be far-reaching, with previous studies suggesting that it can have a negative effect on the baby’s development.